ArchiveBox/abx-spec-behaviors/README.md

 ## `Behavior`

 Behaviors are the main focus of this proposal.
-A `Behavior` is sharable bundle of hook methods that will run in the context of a page during crawling.
+A `Behavior` is just some hook methods that manipulate a page during crawling.

 A simple `Behavior` like `HideModalsBehavior` might only provide a single `browser: PAGE_LOAD` that deletes `div.modal` elements after page load is complete.